FaithAlone.net

 14 How then shall they call on him in whom they have not believed? and how shall they believe in him of whom they have not heard? and how shall they hear without a preacher?

-Paul says that they cannot call upon/confess Jesus if they have not believed.
+The Apostle Paul says that they cannot call upon/confess Jesus if they have not believed.
 They have to believe first.
 And since people are saved as soon as they believe, these people would already be saved - from Hell.
-They are not saved in the sense that Paul is speaking of here in regard to temporal judgement until they call upon Him/publicly confess Him as the Messiah.
+They are not saved in the sense that Paul is speaking of here, in regard to temporal judgement, until they call upon Him/publicly confess Him as the Messiah.

-Paul is saying that unless the Jews as a group turn to open confession that Jesus was the Messiah, they will not saved from the wrath of God as a nation - here on this earth.
+The Apostle Paul is saying that unless the Jews as a group turn to open confession that Jesus was the Messiah, they will not saved from the wrath of God as a nation - here on this earth.
 Obviously, in order to do so, they must first believe.
-Otherwise, the Jewish nation as a whole was due for serious judgement, which came to pass during the Roman re-conquest of the Jewish nation in 66-73 AD, called the First Jewish-Roman War.
+Otherwise, the Jewish nation as a whole would suffer judgement, which came to pass during the Roman re-conquest of the Jewish nation during the First Jewish-Roman War (66-74 AD).

 It was during this war that Jerusalem was sacked and the Temple was obliterated, which was a clear sign of God's wrath for having rejected the Messiah.
 This is what Paul is warning them of here.
 Unless as a people they made it known that they accepted Jesus as the Messiah, and called upon Him for mercy, they would not be saved from this judgement.

 As believers, confession is our recourse to temporal forgiveness for our sins (1 John 1:9).
 This has to do with our fellowship with God, not our eternal standing.
 Eternally speaking, all of our sins, past, present, and future, are already washed away forever (Revelation 1:5), hence why no believer can ever face eternal condemnation (John 5:24).
-But temporal condemnation?
-Believers can definitely face that (1 Corinthians 11:30-32, Hebrews 12:6, Revelation 3:19), and that's what's at stake here in Romans 10.
+However, believers can certainly face the temporal condemnation which is being referred to in Romans 10 (1 Corinthians 11:30-32, Hebrews 12:6, Revelation 3:19).

 Conclusion

-This false doctrine stems from a misunderstanding of how the word "saved" is used in Scripture.
-It's a confusing, unbiblical addition to the Gospel message.
+The false doctrine that one must, in addition to believing in Jesus, pray a prayer in order to get Eternal Life, stems from a misunderstanding of how the word "saved" is used in Scripture.
+It is a confusing, unbiblical addition to the Gospel message.